piojanu/Planning-in-Imagination/alphazero/src/README.md

 By default, `config.json` will be used.
 To obtain a basic config, copy `config.json.dist` to `config.json` or link it to `run.py` by a `-c PATH` option.

+If you don't specify some parameter in .json config, then default value from `config.json.dist` is used.

 ### Neural Network
 AlphaZero is based on Monte Carlo Tree Search (MCTS) that uses a neural network for policy (prior probability, pi)